-The answer is, neither.
+The answer is neither.
+Good is the nature of God.
 There is no independent standard of good apart from God.
-Good is the nature of God.
 In this fallen world, the only morally good actions are those which reflect the nature of God.
 Just as God is only knowable through revelation, so goodness is only knowable through revelation.
 God alone is good.

 So, when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate; and she also gave some to her husband, who was with her, and he ate.

-However, “(t)here are two Ways, one of Life and one of Death, and there is a great difference between the two Ways.”
+However, “(There are two Ways, one of Life and one of Death, and there is a great difference between the two Ways.”
 There is a path that leads us in goodness which is the character of God.
 Our Lord has not left us wanting for direction.
 Do you “love the God who made thee and thy neighbor as thyself,” then first, devote yourself to the plain word of Scripture before venturing into spiritualizing and re-imagining the texts, because “where the Lord’s nature is spoken of, there is he present.”
 “Thou shalt not forsake the commandments of the Lord, but thou shalt keep what thou didst receive, ‘Adding nothing to it and taking nothing away.’”

 The saints can tell us that there is much which is desirable, demonstrably beneficial, and quite practical which is not good.
-The saints have proven through hard experience that there is much which is undesirable, without obvious benefit, and totally impractical that is good.
+The saints have proven through hard experience that there is much which is undesirable, without obvious benefit, and totally impractical that is very good.
 They have found a stumbling fumbling way down a path that leads to life—to goodness—to God.
-Yet, except that God reveals it, we have no way of ascertaining it on our own.
+Except that God reveals it, we have no way of ascertaining it on our own.